parisepigenetics/bibs/index.md

 ## Stay up to date

-In order to get news about bioinformatics in the unit, you can follow us on Slack at hpc-edc.slack.com.
+<span> <b>Slack</b></span><br> In order to get news about bioinformatics in the unit, you can follow us on Slack at hpc-edc.slack.com.
 To get access, please email us at bibsATparisepigenetics.com.
+{:.ui.message}

 <br/>